optitor/vyral.social/docs/whitepaper/token-economics.md

 └── Monthly recurring burns

 5-Year Projection:
-├── Year 1: 50M tokens burned (0.5%)
+├── Year 1: 40M tokens burned (0.4%)
-├── Year 2: 150M tokens burned (1.5%)
+├── Year 2: 120M tokens burned (1.2%)
-├── Year 3: 300M tokens burned (3%)
+├── Year 3: 250M tokens burned (2.5%)
-├── Year 4: 500M tokens burned (5%)
+├── Year 4: 420M tokens burned (4.2%)
-└── Year 5: 800M total burned (8% of supply)
+└── Year 5: 700M total burned (7% of supply)
 ```

 To counterbalance the steady release of tokens from the User Rewards Pool and maintain long-term value appreciation, VCoin implements multiple deflationary mechanisms that permanently remove tokens from circulation.

 One percent of all tips are automatically burned, sent to a dead address from which recovery is cryptographically impossible.
 This creates a constant deflationary pressure proportional to platform activity—the more tips flow through the system, the more tokens permanently exit circulation.
 On a platform processing millions of tips daily, this mechanism can remove tens of millions of tokens annually.

-Fifty percent of all withdrawal fees burn rather than accruing to platform revenue.
-Users paying a 2% fee to transfer VCoins to external wallets see half that fee (1%) destroyed forever.
-This balances the cost of maintaining custodial infrastructure while reducing supply.
+The 2% withdrawal fee covers blockchain transaction costs, security infrastructure, and fraud prevention.
+Unlike tips and marketplace transactions, withdrawal fees do not include a burn mechanism, as the platform needs full fee revenue to maintain secure custodial operations.

 Thirty percent of premium feature payments burn.
 Users purchasing ad-free experiences, advanced analytics, or other premium features effectively remove tokens from circulation with each purchase.
 Unlike transaction fees that might re-enter circulation through platform operations, these burns create permanent scarcity.

 The cumulative effect over time is substantial.
-Conservative projections suggest approximately 50 million tokens burned in year one (0.5% of supply), 150 million in year two (1.5%), and 800 million total by year five (8% supply reduction).
+Conservative projections suggest approximately 40 million tokens burned in year one (0.4% of supply), 120 million in year two (1.2%), and 700 million total by year five (7% supply reduction).
 These burns accelerate as platform activity increases, creating a compounding deflationary effect that becomes more powerful as VYRAL scales.

 Combined with the fixed maximum supply and controlled release schedule for new tokens, these deflationary mechanisms establish favorable supply-demand dynamics.
 As active supply contracts through burning while demand grows through increasing user adoption and utility, fundamental economics create supply-demand dynamics without requiring speculative mania or unsustainable tokenomic tricks.